 Woow Woow woow!
 That is all the words I can find to sum up what a year 2017 has been.
 I’m writing this post a couple of days to my birthday and let’s just say I’m reflecting a bit on this year.
-This extremely fast, and worthwhile year.
-I am not one to make new year resolutions, although I should try making a list this year, to see if they actually work.
+This extremely fast and worthwhile year.
+I am not one to make new year resolutions, although I should try making a list this year (to see if they actually work).
 I am one to pray to God for a theme for my year, and the theme for 2017 has been “Finding Peace.”
-The kind of peace that does not rely on success, other peoples’ acceptance, relationships, and perfection before it is fulfilled.
+The kind of peace that does not rely on success, other peoples’ acceptance, relationships, and perfection to be fulfilled.

 I am extremely grateful to God for the grace to learn this at a young age.
 I am not perfect, but I often think about how lost I would be in life without the purpose, identity and peace that I have found in Christ.
 Many of us struggle in life because we do not understand how to live it, and we resort to frustration.
 What if I tell you that there is another way?
 There’s a ‘How to live life” manual that God gives us, and it is the Bible.
 Reading the bible is my secret to living life the way God designed it to be lived.